 Cappadonna of WuTang Premiers Docuseries 'Cappadonna's That's My Word!'
 Ep 1 & Ep 2

-Cappadonna's documentary film series That's My Word! is being screened at UMD the day before WuTang performs in Baltimore City
+Cappadonna's documentary film series That's My Word! is being screened at the Plaza Theater 2 days before WuTang performs in Atlanta

-Wealth is the ability and willingness to create value for other people”BALTIMORE, MD, UNITED STATES, May 29, 2025 /EINPresswire.com/ -- Cappadonna's "That's My Word!
+Progress is the result of intention”ATLANTA, GA, UNITED STATES, May 29, 2025 /EINPresswire.com/ -- Cappadonna's "That's My Word!
 Incarceration: How to Stay Alive & Free" is a documentary film that explores the challenges and realities of incarceration, focusing on how individuals can survive and ultimately achieve freedom from the system.

 — Myron Golden